mitchross/k8s-homelab-cluster-v2/README.md

 Hopefully some of this peeked your interests!

 If you are marching forward, now is a good time to choose whether you will deploy a Kubernetes cluster with [k0s](https://github.com/k0sproject/k0s), [k3s](https://k3s.io) or [Talos](https://github.com/siderolabs/talos).
-Talos and k0s support was recently added so I would advise using k3s until those have been tested more however feel free to use Talos or k0s and report ant issues that you find.
+Talos and k0s support was recently added so I would advise using k3s until those have been tested more however feel free to use Talos or k0s and report any issues that you find.
 Keep the one you decide in mind as you continue along, some steps may vary on what you choose.

 ### System requirements